 Active participants in the NQDCP may elect to defer up to 75% of base salary and up to 100% of their annual cash bonus.
-Participants have the right to earnings on funds designated under the 401(k) plan or other funds as determined by the administrator.
+Participants have the right to earnings on funds similar to those offered under the 401(k) plan or other funds as determined by the administrator.
 At the time of deferral, participants can elect to receive a distribution at a specified date or upon termination of employment.